DucManhPhan/DucManhPhan.github.io/_posts/2019-12-19-encapsulation-in-object-oriented-programming.md

     Belows are some strategies about implementing encapsulation right away.
     - Using **private** access specifier for all fields.
-    - Provide getter/setter methods property.
+    - Provide getter/setter methods properly.
     - Using CRC process when designing classses.

 <br>